ujikCz/ReactiveHTML/README.md

 }

-ReactiveHTML.elementReady('#app', el => ReactiveHTML.render(html`<${ SnapshotLifecyclesTest } />`, el));
+ReactiveHTML.render(html`<${ SnapshotLifecyclesTest } />`, document.getElementById('app'));
 ```

 ### Component methods
 Components have some methods that can manipulate with component.

 #### Component.setState
-This method expecting one parameter that is function with one parameter that is states.
+This method expecting one parameter that is function.
-It is important to use function states parameter instead of this.states!
+In this function you can set your states, component will react on that changes.
 ```
 class reactiveTest extends ReactiveHTML.Component {